dev4funs/dev4funs/README.md

 ### Hi, I'm Junhan 👋

-I'm a Front-End developer and an indie rock songwriter.
+I'm a software engineer and an indie rock songwriter.

 #### Activities